barraponto/usegit/quizzes/04-git-command-quiz.md

    [ ] git demon
    [ ] git ignore

-4. To remove files from the working tree and from the index, you have to use :
+4. To remove files from the working tree and from the index, you have to use:
    [ ] git terminate
    [ ] git del
    [ ] git push -d
    [ ] git rm

-5. What did the command `git log -n 4` ?
+5. What does the command `git log -n 4` do ?
-   [ ] It limit the number of commit to output to 4
-   [ ] It skip 4 commit before starting to show the commit output [ ] It show only commits which have at least (or at most) 4 parent commits [ ] This options doesn't exist
+   [ ] It limits the number of commits in git lot output to 4 [ ] It skips 4 commit before starting to show the commit output [ ] It show only commits which have at least (or at most) 4 parent commits [ ] This options doesn't exist